gedit-technology/libgedit-tepl/docs/more-information.md

 versions.
 As a consequence, it is highly recommended to **bundle** Tepl with the program, and for the program to depend on a precise version of Tepl.

+The library soname is adapted for each release.

 Dependencies
 ------------